From your laptop to large-scale simulations with five lines of Python.

 This tutorial walks you through running a high-fidelity XBeach simulation using the Inductiva API, based on a real-world dataset that requires significant computational resources.

-The goal is to demonstrate how to run the Galveston Island use case from the GRIIDC repository - a research data platform from Texas A&M University-Corpus Christi’s Harte Research Institute for Gulf of Mexico Studies.
+We will run and scale the Galveston Island use case from the GRIIDC repository, a research platform maintained by Texas A&M University-Corpus Christi’s Harte Research Institute for Gulf of Mexico Studies.

 Beach_Nourish_Only, maintaining this directory structure: ls -las Beach_Nourish_Only